BHFDSC/CCU035_01/README.md

-# SARS-CoV-2 infection and risk of major vascular events in people with chronic respiratory diseases
+# Risk of cardiovascular events following COVID-19 in people with and without pre-existing chronic respiratory disease

 ## Project description